 - Put a nonstick pan over medium heat, sprinkle some coconut oil and place the courgettes in.
 Cook on both sides with a little salt.

 - Place a deep nonstick pan over medium heat, sprinkle some olive oil or coconut oil, and add the cauliflower couscous.
-Sprinkle the turmeric powder, dry herbs and the dry nettles.
+Sprinkle the turmeric powder, dry herbs and dry nettles.
 Season with salt and pepper to taste.Cook for 7-8 min tossing it a few times.